How to Make Homemade Dish Detergent Cubes

 STEP 4

-After the homemade dish detergent cubes have dried, flip the ice cube trays over and gently tap or push on the bottom to release the tablets.
+After the homemade dishwasher detergent cubes have dried, flip the ice cube trays over and gently tap or push on the bottom to release the tablets.
 Don’t twist the tray like you would for ice cubes or you will break the cubes.
 If the detergent cubes break as they come out, pack them back into the trays and give them some more time to dry.

 - Use one tablet per load of dishes.
 If the tablet won’t fit in your detergent compartment, just throw it in the bottom of the machine before starting the cycle and it works just the same.
 You can cut the cubes in half for smaller loads as well.